-(In thousands, except shares) N ovember 8, 2016 Cash \$ 396,442 Winnebago shares: 4,586,555 at \$27.05 per share 124,066 Total \$ 520,508
+(In thousands, except shares and per share data) N ovember 8, 2016 Cash \$ 396,442 Winnebago shares: 4,586,555 at \$27.05 per share 124,066 Total \$ 520,508

 The cash portion was funded from cash on hand and borrowings under our ABL and Term Loan agreements.
-The stock was valued using our share price on the date of closing.
+The stock was valued using our closing share price on the date of closing.

 The acquisition has been accounted for in accordance with ASC 805, Business Combinations, using the acquisition method of accounting.
-Under the acquisition method of accounting, the total purchase price was allocated to the net tangible and intangible assets of Grand Design acquired, based on their fair values at the date of the acquisition.
+Under the acquisition method of accounting, the total purchase price was allocated to the tangible and intangible assets of Grand Design acquired, based on their fair values at the date of the acquisition.
 The purchase price allocation was finalized during the first quarter of Fiscal 2018.
-The allocation of the purchase price to assets acquired and liabilities assumed is as follows:
+The final allocation of the purchase price to assets acquired and liabilities assumed is shown in the following table.